 - Consumers of the end product.

-More information on how the GRDC interacts with and reports to these stakeholders can be found at Stakeholder report
+More information on how the GRDC interacts with and reports to these stakeholders can be found on the Growers' and Stakeholder Reports page

 The grains industry plays a vital role in Australia’s economy.
 Analysis by the Department of Agriculture shows that in 2010–11 grains and oilseeds comprised Australia’s largest category of food exports, representing 24 percent of total agricultural exports.
 The grains industry also plays an important role in the health of Australia’s community, through its contribution to healthy foods, food security and environmental stewardship.